brookk16/Think-IT/README.md

   * Also used with [Jquery UI](https://jqueryui.com) 1.12.1 (CSS: 1.11.4), to handle the custom styling on the tooltips.

 * [D3](https://d3js.org) 3.5.17
-  * Used alongside DC and Crossfilter, to genrate the charts.

 * [DC](https://dc-js.github.io/dc.js/) 2.1.8 (DC CSS 2.1.8) and [Crossfilter](http://square.github.io/crossfilter/) 1.3.12
-  * Used with D3, to generate the charts.
-Crossfilter handles the loading, grouping and active filtering of the data.

 * [Queue](https://github.com/d3/d3-queue) 1.0.7
   * Used to force D3, DC and Crossfilter to wait until the data is fully loaded before rendering charts.

 * [SCSS](https://sass-lang.com) was used to add more programmatic features to styling (and, as mentioned in "Background information", to demonstrate its effective use).

-* To minify HTML, [html minfier](https://github.com/kangax/html-minifier) was used.

-* To minify CSS, [cssnano](https://cssnano.co) was used.

-* To minify JavaScript, [Uglify JS](https://www.npmjs.com/package/uglify-js) was used.

 * To generate the data for this project, [Mockacroo](https://www.mockaroo.com) was used.
 Please view the data.csv file (using excel) to view the raw data.
 Mockaroo generated 500 employee's for the Think-IT company, randomly assigning them to a state/store, and generating their (min value: max value): leads generated (0:50), appointments generated (0:25), amount earned (0:50,000)and their amount lost (0:11000).